 Some people with minor problems with memory and cognition are diagnosed with mild cognitive impairment (MCI) - where the changes are significant enough to be noticed by the person and those around them, but do not interfere seriously with everyday life.

-MCI itself is not a form of dementia, but a person with MCI is more likely to be diagnosed with dementia in the future, so they should keep a note of their symptoms and if they notice changes, request a review with their GP.
+MCI itself is not a form of dementia, but a person with MCI is more likely to be diagnosed with dementia in the future.